zhangce/kbp/README.md

 ====

 In this document we will build an application for the slot filling (relation extraction) task of the [TAC KBP competition](http://www.nist.gov/tac/2014/KBP/).
 This example uses a sample of the data for the 2010 task.
 Note that the data provided in this example application is only 0.2% of the original corpus so the recall (and thus the F1 score) will be low.
-However, using 100% of the 2010 corpus, this example system achieves a winning F1 score of ___ on the KBP task.
+However, using 100% of the 2010 corpus, this example system achieves an F1 score of 37 on the KBP task.

 <a id="overview" href="#"> </a>
 ## Application overview